 Spending more time in the park dramatically increases your chances of seeing wildlife and mountain views of Denali clear of clouds.
-Read the next section about Where to See Denali for even more insight about why Kantishna is the place to be if you want the best chance to see the tallest mountain in North America.
+Read the next section about Where to See Denali for even more insight about why Kantishna is the best place to stay in Denali National Park if you want more chances to see the tallest mountain in North America.

 Where to See Denali – Best Views of the Mountain

 If you stay in Kantishna, your chances to see the mountain increase dramatically, as more time spent in the park allow for more opportunities for the mountain to show itself.
 Guests at Camp Denali have views from their accommodations and the best chance to see the mountain.
+Travelers here certainly agree that the best way to see Denali is from the comfort of their cabin!
 Other lodges in Kantishna aren’t in direct view of the mountain but will provide shuttles to Wonder Lake when the mountain is out.

 It is not possible to visit Denali in one day, unless you are simply flying over it.
 Many tours visiting the park entrance will spend as few as two nights, but even this only allows for one full day of exploration, usually on a bus.
-My recommendation is to spend at least three nights, preferably in Kantishna, in order to truly explore this massive park.
+Thus, my recommendation on how long to stay in Denali National Park is to spend at least three nights, preferably in Kantishna, in order to truly explore this massive park.
 If the trip from Anchorage to Kantishna is too long of a travel day for you, consider adding one day at the park entrance.
 This way you can enjoy the park entrance while also appreciating the solitude of the park’s interior.